marshrossney/CV/index.md

 `2016`
 __Internship__

-Assisting with the transition to new software for climate research, under the supervision of Professor Joanna Haigh, Imperial College London.
+Assisting with the transition to new software for climate modelling, under the supervision of Professor Joanna Haigh, Imperial College London.

 ## Teaching